graphistry/graphistry-cli/docs/configure.md

 #SPLUNK_SERVER_KEY=...
 ```

-4. Restart and test the connector as per above.
+4. Restart the pivot service (see Get Started) and test the connector as per above.
 You can test the underlying Splunk API configuration by running `curl -u admin:changme  https://splunk.host.name.here:8089/services/search/jobs/export  -d search="search * | head 3" -d output_mode=csv` from your local Splunk server and your Graphistry server.

 ### Example: Neo4j